Disclosure: This post may contain affiliate links, meaning when you click the links and make a purchase, we receive a commission.

 net = cv2.dnn.readNetFromDarknet(config_path, weights_path)

-Let's load an example image (the image is in the repository):
+Let's load an example image (the image among others in the GitHub repository):

 path_name = "images/street.jpg"